BehindTheMath/KosherZmanim/README.md

 ## This project is at an alpha stage.

-Things will break, and APIs will change.
-Do not use this in production yet.
+Things will break, and APIs might change.
+Be cautious using this in production.
 Additionally, not all methods have been tested for accuracy.

 # Introduction